-Both active and eclectic, my compositions aim to capture a type of crossing between material and spiritual substrates.
+I intend to capture a type of crossing between material and spiritual substrates within each composition.
 For me, this includes thinking about the body as a type of landscape of constant behind the scenes exchanges and interactions.
 This process helps me to create works that are informed by varied taxonomies of the body which are subtly woven together by diagramming different models of conscious experience as a kind of network of larger, molecular and metaphysical forces.